-- [47] The remaining portions of the marks (i.e. "Apparel" vs. "ADDICTS") look and sound quite different.
+- [46] The remaining portions of the marks (i.e. "Apparel" vs. "ADDICTS") look and sound quite different.
 Further, in my view, the ideas conveyed by the parties' respective marks as a whole are also different.
 The Opponent's trademark more directly describes clothing designed for use in the mountains.
-The Applicant's Mark, in my view, is suggestive of a lifestyle involving individuals who are addicted to alpine pursuits. - [48] Ultimately, while there is some degree of resemblance owing to the presence of the word "alpyne" / "alpine" in both parties' trademarks, given the descriptive nature of that term, and given the low inherent distinctiveness of the Opponent's trademark as a whole, I consider the degree of resemblance between the trademarks to be fairly low.
+The Applicant's Mark, in my view, is suggestive of a lifestyle involving individuals who are addicted to alpine pursuits. - [47] As noted above, the Opponent's trademark Alpyne Apparel is often displayed in conjunction with the trademark Alpyne Apparel Mountain Design, depicted in paragraph 5 of this decision.
+However, in my view, the Opponent's design trademark differs significantly in appearance from the design element of the Applicant's Mark, such that this does not assist the Opponent.
+In particular, the stylized mountain design element of the Applicant's Mark is suggestive of two letter A's, a feature which is absent from the Opponent's design mark. - [48] Ultimately, while there is some degree of resemblance owing to the presence of the word "alpyne" / "alpine" in both parties' trademarks, given the descriptive nature of that term, and given the low inherent distinctiveness of the Opponent's trademark as a whole, I consider the degree of resemblance between the trademarks to be fairly low.
 In my view, this factor favours the Applicant.